 $ sudo yum install falcon-sensor-1.0.0-407.el 6.x86 _64.r pm

 After you install the sensor, it will connect to the cloud and check for updates.
-This process typically takes less than five minutes.
-Note that a reboot is not required as part of the Falcon Host Sensor installation or update process.
+This process typically takes less than five minutes and no reboot required.

 Step 3: Confirm that the sensor is running

 Unlike legacy endpoint security products, Falcon Host does not have a user interface on the endpoint.
 There are no icons in the Windows System Tray or on any status or menu bars on Mac or Linux.
-Use the following methods to verify that the sensor is properly installed:
+Installation verification methods:

 Windows: From the windows promptrRun the following command to ensure that “STATE” is “RUNNING”: